e-zz/logseq-pdf-extract/README.md

 # Known Issues

 - [ ] The first time you use the search box, it will not show what has been selected in Zotero.
 A workaround is to open the search box twice.
+- [ ] Occasionally the arrow keys don't work in the search box.
+A workaround is to use the mouse.
+It should be fixed after Logseq restarts or refreshes.

 # Acknowledgements
 TeX OCR